hodie/markdowner/README.md

-# Electron RTF Clipboard Handler

-An Electron application for handling RTF clipboard operations.
+# markdowner

+An Electron application to convert MD files or Markdown text to a docx file.

 ## Features

-- Custom URL handling
-- RTF clipboard operations
-- [Other features]
+- Drop or select .md or .markdown file to convert to docx file
+- Write or paste markdown content into textarea and convert to docx file

 ## Installation